Hi, I’m Ally and I am the creator of Silently Surviving Souls.

 I became a board member of Mission Fortify in April of 2018.
 Mission Fortify is a non-profit organization that focuses on helping pre-missionaries, early returned missionaries, and returned missionaries of The Church of Jesus Christ.

 I was born and raised in Utah.
-I am married to a wonderful, hard-working man who will be starting medical school this summer.
-We have two beautiful daughters that keep my world going round.
-I graduated from Weber State with a degree in Athletic Therapy.
+I am married to a wonderful, hard-working man who is currently attending Texas Tech for an MD/MBA degree.
+We have two beautiful daughters that keep me busy and make my world go round.
+I graduated from Weber State University with a degree in Athletic Therapy.
 My love for Mexican food grew to a new level from serving in McAllen, and it’s where I learned how to speak Spanish AKA “Tex-Mex”.
 I love playing sports, especially soccer.
 I will never say no to a chocolate chip cookie.
 I enjoy being outdoors – I grew up camping, boating, and snowmobiling.
 Sewing, baking cakes, and photography are a few of my hobbies.
 I like watching movies, preferably a comedy, action, or Disney.
 My husband and I are huge Utah Jazz fans.
 I can sing almost every Celine Dion song word for word.
 I am a lover of bright, colorful socks and will rarely be found barefoot.

 If you’d like to share your story you can send me a message via the Contact tab.
 Thank you for stopping by!